The Florence Turner Trust

 Overview

 The Florence Turner Trust was established in 1974 and is a well-established grant-making foundation serving the Leicester area.
-With total income of £259,000 and annual grant distribution of approximately £247,000 in the year ending March 2024, the trust operates with a clear local focus.
+With total income of £258,931 in the year ending March 2024, the trust operates with a clear local focus.
 The trust's mission is to distribute income to charitable purposes particularly but not exclusively in the City and County of Leicester.
-The trustees exercise considerable discretion in their grant-making, with a strong preference for supporting smaller local charities rather than large national organizations, though local activities of larger charities may be considered.
+The trustees exercise considerable discretion in their grant-making, with a strong preference for supporting smaller local charities rather than large national organisations, though local activities of larger charities may be considered.
 The trust is administered by Shakespeare Martineau, a prominent law firm based in Leicester.

 Funding Priorities